control8r/midimonster-knowledge-base/source/dev/Building.rst

 Building the MIDIMonster
 ========================

-This document is intended to serve as a documentation for anyone interested in building the provided source code of the MIDIMonster.
+This document is intended to serve as point of reference for anyone interested in building the provided source code of the MIDIMonster.
 It is not yet finished.

 The MIDIMonster build system is very much targeted towards command-line, unix-oid systems,